2DIsBetterThan3D/Funny_memes/README.md

 # Funny_memes
- I do not own any of the songs or memes feachered on this site
+ I do not own any of the songs or memes featured on this site

  This site is for fun not making fun of songs